“Like alcohol is easily accessible to buy and get, see coming from Mangere and Southside,

 Advertising at Alcohol Outlets

 Alcohol signage outside licensed premises is a form of advertising.
 Compared to mainstream forms of alcohol advertising, there is less research in relation to alcohol advertising outside alcohol retail outlets.
+For more information read on below, or check out this factsheet.

 Most signage at alcohol outlets will not breach the Code by way of their content – however the location of the outlet may raise concerns about the placement of the advertising – if it is next to a school or other site frequented by children then the advertisement may not meet standards of social responsibility.